rxfork/react-to-web-component/docs/api.md

     - If PropTypes are defined on the React component, the `options.props` will be ignored and the PropTypes will be used instead.
       However, we strongly recommend using `options.props` instead of PropTypes as it is usually not a good idea to use PropTypes in production.
     - If `options.props` is an array of string (prop names), the type of those props will be `String`.
+    - When specifying `object`, the prop will not be defined or appear as an attribute.
+It will only exist as a property.

   A new class inheriting from `HTMLElement` is returned.
 This class is of type CustomElementConstructor can be directly passed to `customElements.define` as follows: